dosipod/SrWiki/Squelch-and-Gain.md

 ## Gain
 Line-in signals are typically much lower than that of some of the microphones.
 Rather than use an auto gain function, you can manually adjust the gain from 0 to 255, which translate to a 1.0 gain up to a 5.0 gain.

-In addition, the 'Intensity' slider can sometimes adjust an animation to provide greater 'gain'.
+In addition, the 'Intensity' slider can sometimes adjust an animation to simulate increased gain.

-## Manual Calibration
+## How To
-The sound reactive fork of WLED supports several different types of inputs.
-In addition, different environments can have different levels of ambient/background noise.
-As a result, we've included settings for adjust gain and reduce sensitivity to background noise.
+Here's a method to setup squelch and gain for your SR WLED Device.

 1. Start out with the routine '*Gravcenter' with default sliders in the middle.
 2. Go to the sound settings configuration page.
 3. Increase gain to a high value, let's say 25 (or higher) and set the squelch to '0' and save.
-4. You should now see the led's flashing.
+4. Depending on your input, you should now see the led's flashing.
-5. Increase and save the squelch in a quiet setting until the lights are no longer flashing.
+5. Increase and save the squelch in a quiet environment until the lights are no longer flashing.
 6. Once that's done, make noise appropriate to your 'noisy' environment and number of leds.
 Then adjust/save the gain so that the led's are responding appropriately.
 7. Note that some of the animations allow further sensitivity adjustment with the 'Intensity' setting.
 8. Check out the '[Sound Reactive Animations](https://github.com/atuline/WLED/wiki/Reactive-Animations)' page to see what controls are available for each animation.